muhdibee/Blog-API/README.md

 # Blog-API

-This is an api for a Blog Application.
+This is a RESTful API for the backend of a Blog application.
+It was inplemented usin Node.js, Express, MongoDB and JSON web Token.
+Find more details below.

 ---